Circuitry Man

 Circuitry Man is a 1990 American post apocalyptic science fiction film directed by Steven Lovy and starring Jim Metzler, Dana Wheeler-Nicholson and Vernon Wells.
 It was followed by a sequel, Plughead Rewired: Circuitry Man II, in 1994.

 Synopsis

-In a post-apocalyptic future, pollution has killed off the natural world and the population is forced to live underground.
+In post-apocalyptic 2020, pollution has killed off the natural world and the population is forced to live underground.
 A woman attempts to smuggle a suitcase of contraband drug/chips from Los Angeles to the underground remnants of New York City, while eluding both police and gangsters.
 Along the way, she is aided by a romantic bio-mechanical pony-tailed android and pursued by Plughead, a villain with the ability to tap into people's minds.